opnfv/functest/docs/testing/user/userguide/test_overview.rst

 The Functest CLI organised the testcase into logical Tiers, which contain in turn one or more testcases.
 The CLI allows execution of a single specified testcase, all test cases in a specified Tier, or the special case of execution of **ALL** testcases.
-The Functest CLI is introduced in more detail in the section `Executing the functest suites`_ of this document.
+The Functest CLI is introduced in more details in next section.

 .. _`[2]`: http://docs.openstack.org/developer/tempest/overview.html
 .. _`[3]`: https://rally.readthedocs.org/en/latest/index.html